Francis-Ngo/ModProject1/README.md

 1. **Win State**: Currently working on implementing a better win state for the game.

-2. **Game Crashes**: The game crashes intermittently, and debugging is ongoing.
+2. **Game Crashes**: The game crashes a lot, and debugging is ongoing.
+3. **Draw and Animation Failures**: Canvas is having a really hard time drawing and animating the sprites.
+Keeps giving me errors in console.